chadrey/rcMDL/README.md

 Containers are components that support a 1 to many (count).
 The first argument is usually the index (from 1 to Count).

 ## Volume
+Volume is wrapped around a container because it is more easily implemented in a driver for a DSP that can control many volumes.

 ```
 This module assigns these default values:
 * Vol Count: 10